pammacdotnet/TypstPaper/paper.typ

 As with LaTeX, Typst also supports the addition of functionalities via _packages_.
 A Typst package is a self-contained collection of Typst source files and assets, structured around a mandatory `typst.toml` manifest file located at the package root.
 This manifest specifies essential metadata such as the package's `name`, `version`, and `entrypoint`, which points to the main `.typ` file to be evaluated upon import.
 Additional optional fields like `authors`, `license`, and `description` can also be included.
 The internal organization of the package is flexible, allowing authors to structure files and directories as they see fit, provided that the `entrypoint` path is correctly specified.
 All paths within the package are resolved relative to the package root, ensuring encapsulation and preventing access to files outside the package.

 #set raw(lang: "typ")

+Packages are typically stored in a directory hierarchy following the pattern `{namespace}/{name}/{version}` and can be imported into Typst documents using the syntax `#import "@{namespace}/{name}:{version}"`.
+For local development or experimentation, packages can be placed in designated local data directories, making them accessible without publishing to the shared repository.
+The `@preview` namespace in Typst serves as a dedicated space for community-contributed packages.
+These packages are hosted in the Typst package repository.

+== Web technologies <sec:wasm>
+As introduced in @sec:computed, Typst leverages WebAssembly (Wasm) to enable its core functionalities to run efficiently in web environments @Haas17.
+This approach allows Typst to execute its typesetting engine directly within web browsers, facilitating seamless integration into web-based applications and services.
+By compiling its Rust-based codebase to Wasm, Typst ensures consistent performance across different platforms without the need for native installations.
+This strategy not only enhances accessibility but also simplifies the deployment process, making Typst a versatile tool for developers and content creators alike.

+As an example, the #package-link("Neoplot") package is a specialized tool designed to integrate Gnuplot (a powerful open-source plotting engine @Janert16) into Typst documents (@fig:neoplot).
+The #package-link("Grayness")#footnote[https://github.com/nineff/grayness] package allows the application of complex image manipulation algorithms (@fig:mileva).

 #let data = read("mileva.jpg", encoding: none)
 #figure(
   placement: none,